Rayen-nasser/Ecommer-platform/README.md

 - **Shopping Cart**: Add and remove items from the cart, adjust quantities, and proceed to checkout.
 - **Order Processing**: Manage orders, track order status, and view order history.
 - **Admin Dashboard**: Manage products, orders, and users via a powerful admin interface.
-- **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Responsive Design**: Optimized for both desktop and mobile devices using Tailwind CSS.
 - **Scalable Architecture**: Easily extendable with additional features.

 ## Technologies Used

-- **Frontend**: Angular, HTML, CSS, and Bootstrap for responsive design.
+- **Frontend**: Angular, HTML, Tailwind CSS, and Bootstrap for responsive design.
 - **Backend**: Node.js and Express.js for RESTful API development.
 - **Database**: MongoDB for storing and managing data.
 - **Authentication**: JWT (JSON Web Tokens) for secure user sessions.